Powered by MOMENTUM MEDIA

 ==

-“Every year RIAA presents large surveys which indicate there are far more people are interested in responsible investing – but doing nothing – than those taking action.
+“Every year, RIAA presents large surveys which indicate there are far more people are interested in responsible investing – but doing nothing – than those taking action.
 I look forward to a world where everyday investors have their super and investments aligned to their values, and we get there by closing the gap between people’s interest and action, rather than making certain investments inaccessible.”

 However, while he is firm that individuals are able to invest in a way that best suits their own beliefs, it’s also important that they have a proper understanding what the end result is from putting their investment dollars in defence.

 “I support people having the freedom to invest as they please, but the lines can become very murky when justifying these positions.
-I disagree with the argument that defence investment dollars are ‘passive’, e.g. going purely toward defending from external attacks,” O’Reilly added.
+I disagree with the argument that defence investment dollars are ‘passive’, e.g. going purely toward defending from external attacks,” O’Reilly said.

 “When you invest in defence, you accept zero control on how these defence assets will be used in the future.
 With this view, it’s hard to look past the damage that they facilitate during hostility.”